Pollution Prevention and Resource Recycling

 Management of chemicals

-Paints and organic solvents are the primary chemical substances used by Daifuku in its production facilities.
+Paints and organic solvents are the primary chemical substances used by Daifuku in our production facilities.
 The Group manages and controls the usage amounts of special chemical substances as designated under the PRTR (Pollutant Release and Transfer Register) Law.*

 • *A law that requires enterprises to submit a report to their national governing authority specifying the number and volume of chemical substances they are releasing into the environment.
 This is aimed at voluntary management of chemical substances and the prevention of environmental pollution.

-Emission and transfer volume of chemical substances related to PRTR Law
+Emissions and transfer volume of chemical substances related to PRTR Law

 Shiga Works

-FY2019 FY2020 FY2021 FY2022
+FY2020 FY2021 FY2022 FY2023 FY2024 FY2025

 Shiga Works